biancarosa99/atad/README.md

 - Finds the maximum height of the candles using the max method on the iterator.
 - Counts how many candles have this maximum height using the filter method and count method on the iterator.
 - Returns the count as an integer

+# Problem10_GradingStudents

+gradingStudents function:

+- Takes a slice of integers grades and returns a vector of integers.
+- The map function is used to iterate over each grade.
+For each grade: - If the grade is 38 or higher, calculate the next multiple of 5. - If the difference between the grade and the next multiple of 5 is less than 3, round up to the next multiple of 5. - Otherwise, keep the grade as it is. - If the grade is less than 38, it remains unchanged.

+The main function reads input from standard input, processes the grades using the gradingStudents function, and writes the results to a file specified by the OUTPUT_PATH environment variable.